Skip to Main Content

 Information to assist faculty members, research staff, and graduate students in understanding how to use impact metrics tools currently available.

-Considerations need to be made in regards to the role that the author, content, source, impact, ranking, and benchmark have on the research cycle.
+Considerations need to be made in regard to the role that the author, content, source, impact, ranking, and benchmark have on the research cycle.

 Four main areas can be used to determine the impact of research: